-A milestone for the industry in 2017 is the completion of a new submarine cable system in May 2017, ahead of targeted timeline of 30 June 2017, which was funded by MCMC under Public-Private Project and deployed by Telekom Malaysia Berhad.
-The initiative involved construction of a submarine fibre optic cables network systems spanning over six submarine cable landing stations connecting Peninsular Malaysia with Sabah and Sarawak.
+A milestone for the industry in 2017 is the completion of 1Malaysia People's Cable System (SKR1M) in May 2017, ahead of targeted timeline of 30 June 2017, which was funded by MCMC under Public-Private Project and deployed by Telekom Malaysia Berhad.
+SKRIM involved construction of a submarine fibre optic cables network systems spanning over six submarine cable landing stations connecting Peninsular Malaysia with Sabah and Sarawak.
 The submarine fibre optic cable provides lit capacity of 4Tbps bandwidth infrastructure using 100Gbps Dense Wavelength Division Multiplexing technology.

-Malaysia broadband initiatives namely, High Speed Broadband Project (HSBB1) and High Speed Broadband Project Phase 2 (HSBB2) projects have connected 4.27 million premises to high speed broadband up to 100Mbps.
-Meanwhile, the Suburban Broadband project (SUBB) connects 589,000 premises to broadband services with speeds up to 20Mbps in rural areas.
+Malaysia broadband initiatives namely, High Speed Broadband Project (HSBB1) and High Speed Broadband Project Phase 2 (HSBB2) projects have connected 4.27 million premises to high speed broadband up to 100Mbps, whilst Suburban Broadband project (SUBB) connecting 589,000 premises to broadband services with speeds up to 20Mbps in rural areas.